 Geeta Mandir and Balaram Gufa: At this place, Lord Balaram, the brother of Lord Krishna, departed from the earth after transforming himself to his original Sheshnag form.
 There is a small cave shrine which has a spiral imprint resembling a snake on its wall which is believed to have formed when Lord Balaram departed.
 There is a temple called the Geeta Mandir and a Laxmi Narayan temple as well.

 Hinglaj Mata Gufa and Triveni Sangam: Hinglaj Mata is the family deity of the Pandavas.
 There is a small shrine dedicated to her where devotees have to crawl in one at a time through a narrow opening to reach a cave where she is worshiped.
 Nearby there is an ancient Surya Mandir and the Triveni Sangam, the confluence of river Hiran, Kapila, and the mythical Saraswati.
 The rivers also fall into the Arabian sea at this point.

 Another noteworthy thing in Somnath is its community of shipbuilders.
 In between Somnath and Veraval, you will find hundreds of ships and boats being built from scratch on both sides of the road.
 The ships are built inland and on completion are transported to the dock on trucks.
 In 2015, when I traveled to Rameshwaram, I was awestruck seeing hundreds of ships and boats on both sides of the Pamban bridge but what I saw at Somnath was even more surprising, hundreds on ships lined on both sides of the roads and in open fields.
 I wish I had time to explore this place for a couple of hours rather than just watching the ships from the auto-rickshaw.

 The other interesting thing that I saw in Somnath or for that matter everywhere in west Gujarat are its chakras, or the re-engineered goods carriers – a perfect example of jugaad innovation.
 Below is an old Rajdoot bike converted into a goods carrier.
-In the roads, you will find many such old, converted bikes – an excellent example of sustainable reuse.
+In the roads, you would find many such old, converted bikes – an excellent example of sustainable reuse.